birdx0810/NLP/NLP_Papers.md

 ## Appendix
 ### Word Mover's Distance
+The distance between two text documents A and B is calculated by the minimum cumulative distance that words from the text document A needs to travel to match exactly the point cloud of text document B.

 ### Named Entity Relation (NER)
 - Classifying named entities mentioned in unstructured text into pre-defined categories